tnlin/artificial-neural-network/backpropagation/README.md

 #Feed-forward Neural Network & Back Propagation
 ## cosine_bp.m

-Using BP algorighm to appriximate a cosine function with Gradient Descent
+Using BP algorithm to approximate a cosine function with Gradient Descent
 ## digit_recongnition.m

-Using BP algorigthm to recognition T and L digit with 9-3-1 netowrk
+Using BP algorithm to recognition T and L digit with 9-3-1 network